 It is not recommended to detox from fentanyl without medical supervision.
 Withdrawal from fentanyl can be dangerous and potentially life-threatening due to the risk of relapse and certain physical symptoms.

-Traces of fentanyl can still be detected in urine and blood tests for up to 48-72 hours after use.
-It may take longer for people who've used for a long time to completely eliminate fentanyl from their bodies.
+Traces of fentanyl can still be detected in urine and blood tests for up to 48–72 hours after use.
+It may take longer for people who've used it for a long time to completely eliminate fentanyl from their bodies.

 Supporting a loved one during fentanyl detox can be challenging, but it is important to show compassion and understanding.
 Offer emotional support, assist in finding professional help, and encourage healthy habits such as exercise and proper nutrition.
 Most importantly, avoid enabling behavior that keeps them using.